-OVARIAN CYST, BENIGN (Ovarian Cyst / Growth)
+OVARIAN TUMOUR, BENIGN (Ovarian Cyst / Growth)

 The ovaries are the female reproductive organs that contain eggs and will release them on a regular basis (usually monthly in majority of the women).
 It also produces female and male hormones.
-An ovarian cyst is abnormal growth in the ovary and can be either solid or cystic.
+An ovarian tumour is abnormal growth in the ovary and can be either solid or cystic.
 It can be divided into either a benign (non-cancerous) or malignant (cancerous) type.
-Benign or non-cancerous cysts do not invade neighboring tissue the way malignant cyst does.
-The exceptionally large ovarian cyst often turns out to be benign.
+Benign or non-cancerous tumours do not invade neighboring tissue the way malignant tumours do.
+The very large ovarian tumours often turn out to be benign.